GravityBender/Compiler_Design_Assignments/Assignment1/Q2/README.md

+### How TO Run The Program:
-Firstly use the command lex countKeywords.l
+1. Firstly use the command `lex countKeywords.l`
-This would produce a file named `lex.yy.c`
+2. This would produce a file named `lex.yy.c`
-Run this file using the command gcc lex.yy.c
+3. Run this file using the command `gcc lex.yy.c`
-This would produce an a.exe file
+4. This would produce an `a.exe` file
-Run this executable file using the command ./a.exe
+5. Run this executable file using the command `./a.exe`

-To remove the unwanted spaces in the terminal/cmd use the command gcc lex.yy.c -DECHO
+- To remove the unwanted spaces in the terminal/cmd use the command `gcc lex.yy.c -DECHO`